My time volunteering

 The impact my placement has had on me

 I just returned back home, so difficult to say how my experience will impact my life in the long run, but for now I feel every overwhelmed, in a positive way, by my time in Tanzania.
 The way people there appreciate the small things, the way they are thankful and give feedback, I will always remember.
 How they care about each other and strangers in a way we don't do in Europe, (or at least I can speak for Sweden).
 The social aspects of life, the way the greet each other and they way of working together.
 With more focus on the team work and the collective benefit of the work, rather than the individual achievements and performances.
-The working pace and in general the pace of doing things or talking, much 'slower' than in Sweden, seams at first sight very frustrating for a western person, but appears after some time much more healthy and sane.
+The working pace and in general the pace of doing things or talking, much 'slower' than in Sweden, seams at first sight very frustrating for a western person working for a private organization like Randstad, but appears after some time much more healthy and sane.